-I. Telephone calls, Smoking, Food
+J. Telephone calls, Smoking, Food

 Only emergency calls are permitted while a student is in the classroom or clinical setting.
-Cell phones must be turned off while in the classroom or clinical setting.
-No cell phone calls or cell phone texting are allowed in the classroom.
+Cell phone use in the classroom and clinical setting will be determined by that instructor.
+No cell phone calls or cell phone texting are allowed in the classroom